judiihh/holbertonschool-web_back_end/README.md

 11. `10-loops.js` - For...of loops
 12. `11-createEmployeesObject.js` - Employee object creation
 13. `12-createReportObject.js` - Report object creation

+### 2. JavaScript Classes Project
+Focuses on Object-Oriented Programming in JavaScript using classes.

+#### 🎯 Learning Objectives
+- How to define a Class
+- How to add methods to a class
+- Why and how to add a static method to a class
+- How to extend a class from another
+- Metaprogramming and symbols

 ## 🛠️ Setup